-- The end date of the 90-day period, and the vehicle’s odometer reading on that day and any other important notes.
+- The end date of the 90-day period and the vehicle’s odometer reading on that day.

 METHOD ONE: The Actual Costs method

-That means keeping accurate records of all your vehicle-related expenses over the year, including petrol, oil, a warrant of fitness, repairs and maintenance (including tyres), insurance, registration, tolls and parking.
+That means keeping accurate records and proof of all of your vehicle-related expenses over the year (not just for the 90-day logbook period), including all petrol, oil, a warrant of fitness, repairs and maintenance (including tyres), insurance, registration, tolls and parking.

 You have two options to calculate the work-related portion under this method:

-Option 2: By claiming up to 25% of all vehicle expenses.
-However, keep in mind you could still be asked by the IRD to justify the percentage claimed.
+- Claiming up to 25% of all vehicle expenses – just as though you would if 25% of the car’s kms were work-related.
+You could still be asked by the IRD to justify the percentage claimed.

 METHOD TWO: The Kilometre Rate method